For any questions, you can contact the BrainSTIM 2023 organizers by emailing us at brainstim2023 (at) aalto.fi.

 Professor Risto Ilmoniemi is a physicist and neuroscientist at Aalto University.
 He has built and designed multichannel MEG instruments and invented for MEG use the minimum-norm estimate (together with Matti Hämäläinen), the signal-space projection, mathematical methods for the forward and inverse problem, the channel-capacity measure for comparing sensor arrays, and the triangle phantom.
 With his co-workers, he has developed several transcranial magnetic stimulation (TMS) techniques such as navigated TMS (nTMS), the combined use of TMS and EEG, and multi-locus TMS.
 He is founder and former CEO of Nexstim Plc.
 He has led the development of new technologies and methods for hybrid MEG–MRI and for TMS.
 He is the Chair of the Biodesign Finland Program and participates also in several other innovation-promotion activities.
 He has lectured on classical electromagnetism, functional imaging, MEG and EEG, and neuroscience.

 Local organizing committee

-Matilda Makkonen, B.Sc.
+Matilda Makkonen, M.Sc.
 (Aalto University, Finland), Chair of the Local Organizing Committee

-Matilda Makkonen (B.Sc.) is a Master’s thesis worker at Aalto University, developing methods for real-time EEG processing in closed-loop EEG–TMS.
-Matilda majors in Biomedical Engineering and will continue as a Doctoral Candidate after graduating as M.Sc. in summer 2023.
-Matilda was one of the three coordinators of the 8th Science Factory: TMS–EEG Summer School and Workshop (2022) and will continue this year as the main coordinator of the 9th Science Factory.
+Matilda Makkonen graduated as M.Sc.
+(Tech.) in April 2023, majoring in Biomedical Engineering.
+She will continue as a Doctoral Researcher at Aalto University in fall 2023, developing methods for real-time EEG processing in closed-loop EEG–TMS.
+Matilda was one of the three coordinators of the 8th Science Factory: TMS–EEG Summer School and Workshop (2022) and continued this year as the main coordinator of the 9th Science Factory.